NXP/matter/docs/platforms/nxp/nxp_zephyr_guide.md

-# CHIP NXP Zephyr All-clusters Application
+# Matter NXP Zephyr Application

-The all-clusters example implements a server which can be accessed by a CHIP controller and can accept basic cluster commands.
+The examples provided implement a server which can be accessed by a CHIP controller and can accept basic cluster commands.

 The example is based on